-From a woman's perspective there are many advantage
+From a woman’s perspective there are many advantages

 - Appointments are much more flexible.
 For instance, in our office, we find that many women prefer elective surgery on a Friday so they can use a three day weekend to recover if they need to.
 For other women, they may have a day off during the week and we can accommodate them as well.
 The point is that with office based surgery there are just two schedules to coordinate—yours and ours.
 With hospital based procedures there are 3 schedules that need to be coordinated—trying to get the stars into perfect alignment isn’t often easy.